Cleaning Guides

 • Keep extractor fans clean – The extractor fans in your bathroom will lose power or become clogged eventually.
 When they can’t work at their full capacity, they can’t lead humidity away from your bathroom.

-• Don’t dry clothes inside – during the colder months of the year, it seems to take ages for clothes to dry.
+• Don’t dry clothes inside – During winter, it seems to take ages for clothes to dry.
 No matter how tempting it might be to place them on your radiator, don’t.
 The moisture from the clothes will settle on the walls and ceiling.

-If you feel there’s not enough time for cleaning mould from your walls, or simply lack the will power, why not get one-off cleaning from Fantastic Services?
+If you feel there’s not enough time for cleaning mould from your walls, or simply lack the willpower, why not get a mould removal service from Fantastic Services?

 Mould growing on walls?

-Book cleaning with Fantastic Services and enjoy a perfectly safe home.
+Book mould treatment with Fantastic Services and enjoy a perfectly safe home.

 Add a valid postcode e.g. SE1 2TH